Vilya27/trainingProjects/README.md

-# trainingProjects
+# TrainingProjects
-Here is  an interesting frontend-project which I have done
+Here is interesting frontend-projects which I have done